Jenna Forster’s mother had a hand in the senior’s voter registration process — literally.

 CIVIC ENGAGEMENT PROMOTED IN THE CLASSROOM

-Social science teacher Hera Kwon, who teaches four classes of American Government, said voting is not just a privilege but a duty because it also represents those who aren’t yet eligible to vote.
+Social science teacher Hera Kwon, who teaches four classes of American Government, has been on the camp that see voting as not just a privilege but a duty.

-She said she told her Government class about the State Seal of Civic Engagement, which recognizes California students who show excellence in civics education and participation.
+The instructor said she has told her Government classes about the State Seal of Civic Engagement, which recognizes California students who show excellence in civics education and participation.
 Students also have to show a good understanding of the United States Constitution, the California Constitution and the democratic system of government, according to the California Department of Education’s website.

-“It’s about just getting more involved in your community, exercising qualities of being a good citizen,” the social science teacher said.
+“It’s about just getting more involved in your community, exercising qualities of being a good citizen,” said Kwon, who has also talked to her seniors about some of the state propositions and measures.
 “An important component of that is for those who have the privilege and the responsibility of voting, they have an added responsibility to be informed about the elections and what they’re going to be voting on.”

 Advanced Placement Government teacher Greg Del Crognale said he told his students about the voter registration process.